 The SAPWG provided an update on its consideration of ASU 2015-09 Disclosures about Short Duration Contracts.
 The NAIC’s SAP Maintenance Process requires that the NAIC consider all newly issued U.S. GAAP guidance.
 Accordingly, auditors and preparers of statutory financial statements are expected to consider GAAP disclosures in instances where GAAP and SAP accounting are similar.
 Interested parties have drafted papers recommending that the majority of the disclosures required by the ASU are redundant with information included in Annual Statement Schedule P. The AICPA/NAIC is currently reviewing the industry proposal and provided feedback, as well as proposed related audit guidance for consideration by the AICPA Insurance Expert Panel and the Auditing Standards Board.

 The SAPWG adopted substantive revisions to SSAP No. 51—Life Contracts to provide guidance on how to determine the change in valuation basis for principle-based reserving (PBR).
 Updates to SSAP No. 51 are effective Jan.
 1, 2016, while the Valuation Manual provides for a three-year period, starting from the operative date, during which companies are able to continue using the current reserve methodologies.

-Other non-substantive revisions to statutory guidance adopted have been summarized by the NAIC as follows (reference material can be found here).
+Other non-substantive revisions to statutory guidance adopted have been summarized by the NAIC as follows (view the reference material).